skarlekar/fargate-patterns/README.md

 ## Components of AWS Fargate

 ### Task
 A task is the blue print for your application running on Fargate.
 You use Task Definition to configure your Task on Fargate.
 Each time you launch a task in Amazon ECS, you specify a task definition.
 Fargate then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.
-As a result, you configure your container as part of configuring your Task Definition which includes pointing to the Container Repository from where the container image must be pulled.
+As part of configuring the Task, you specify which container repository and container image you want to use for running your Task.
+This container image is then used to

 ### Serv